YyzHarry/ME-Net/README.md

 ### Pre-trained Model
-We provide several pre-trained ME-Net model (with both purely and adversarially trained ones) on CIFAR-10.
+We provide several pre-trained ME-Net models (with both purely and adversarially trained ones) on CIFAR-10.
 Note that for different attacks, models trained with different _p_ values can perform differently.
-More details can be found in [our paper](arxiv) (_we will release the pre-trained models soon_):
+More details can be found in [our paper](https://arxiv.org/abs/1905.11971) (_we will release the pre-trained models soon_):

-Since the saved model only contains information about the original model, one should warp the loaded model with ME layer.
+Since the saved model contains no information about the ME-Net preprocessing, one should wrap the loaded model with ME layer.
 An example to load pre-trained models:
 ```python
 # black-box attacks
 model = checkpoint['model']